tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_access_json_values.md

     ```
     (In the above code, replace `APIKEY` with your actual API key.)

-4. Refresh the page and you will see the wind speed printed to the page.
+2. Refresh the page and you will see the wind speed printed to the page.
 Here's [an example](https://idratherbewriting.com/learnapidoc/assets/files/weather-windspeed.html) with both wind speed and weather conditions.

 Here's what we changed:

-Inside the tags of the AJAX `done` method, we pulled out the value we want into a variable, like this:
+Inside the tags of the AJAX `done` method, we pulled out the value we wanted into a variable, like this:

 ```js
 var content = response.wind.speed;